achin1tya/MinorProject-/README.md

 Setup the command line installer or graphical one whichever you prefer

 Python installation is also done while installing anaconda

-Lets dive into it

-1. in the Anaconda menu click the jupyter notebook tab and lets begin with the first program Introduction to Python for Data Scaience

 Note : always refer to documentation while accesing the ipynotebook (you will understand once you begin)